Azure/iot-operations-sdks/rust/README.md

 ## Set up broker

 The samples in this repository assume a broker is running on `localhost`.
-They are intended for use with the Azure IoT Operations MQ Broker, but are compatible with any broker local or remote.
+They are intended for use with the Azure IoT Operations MQ Broker, but are compatible with any MQTT broker, local or remote.

 ## Running samples